 Chant for Great Compassion

-Voicing: SSAA div., and narrator (a cappella)Text: Qiu Jin, and traditional Chinese 'Great Compassion Mantra'
+Voicing: SSAA div., and narrator (a cappella)Text: Qiu Jin, Wang Erbei, and traditional 'Great Compassion Mantra'

 Language: English & Chinese in transliteration